18F/identity-idp/docs/encryption-and-key-rotation.md

 model, if the user forgets their password, the PII may not be recovered.
 To mitigate that loss, we repeat the process above using the user recovery code, a randomly generated 128-bit string the user is given when they create their account.
-The recovery code can be used once as a replacement for their second authentication factor (e.g. if they lose their mobile phone).
+The backup code can be used once as a replacement for their second authentication factor (e.g. if they lose their mobile phone).
 It also functions as a backup password for encrypted PII.